Spinal microdiskectomy; Microdecompression; Laminotomy; Disk removal; Spine surgery - diskectomy; Discectomy

 - Two weeks before surgery, you may be asked to stop taking medicines that make it harder for your blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), and other medicines like these.

-- If you have diabetes, heart disease, or other medical problems, your surgeon will ask you to see the doctors who treat you for those conditions.
+- If you have diabetes, heart disease, or other medical problems, your surgeon will ask you to see the providers who treat you for those conditions before your surgery.

 - You may want to visit the physical therapist to learn some exercises to do before surgery and to practice using crutches.